ueno-llc/gsap-tools/README.md

-# GsapTools
+# GsapTools, by Ueno

-**A simple way to debug GSAP's timelines**
+**A simple tool to debug GSAP timelines**

-GsapTools is a simple interface to control all your timeline.
-Time saver to debug and be sure to make animations as precise as the one designers sent to you or as you want.
+Managing and debugging tweens and timelines in GSAP is a hassle, even with their new dev tools.
+So we created GsapTools, an extension that makes it all so much easier.

 ## Installation
 ```bash